 macOS Sierra users: please visit this page to read how to update your FRV settings (not needed for fresh install).
 It is better to update FRV before updating to Sierra, read our blog post for details.

-There is a single manual for both Windows and Mac OS X versions (it comes with the installation, too)
+There is a single FastRawViewer Manual (in pdf format) for both Windows and Mac OS X versions (the manual comes with the installation, too).

 - Graphics based on OpenGL - requires a video card with at least OpenGL 2.1 support.

 If you are experiencing sluggish behavior, or any graphic issues, updating video drivers may be very helpful.
 In fact, we suggest to keep your video drivers up-to-date in any case.

 - For Intel graphics, please follow http://www.intel.com/support/graphics/sb/CS-033757.htm and select your model from the list.

 - For NVIDIA, please use http://www.nvidia.com/Download/index.aspx?lang=en-us